Payment gateway – what is it and how does it work?

 Virtual terminal

-Our payment gateway also gives you access to our virtual terminal, allowing you to provide payment options like Pay by Link transactions and Mail Order or Telephone Order (MOTO).
-Pay by Link allows merchants to securely and easily accept payments without a storefront by sending customers a payment link via email or SMS, with a pre-defined transaction value.
+Pay by link allows merchants to securely and easily accept payments without a storefront by sending customers a payment link via email or SMS, with a pre-defined transaction value.
 Once a customer clicks on this link, they’re directed to a secure payment page, where they can fill in their payment details to complete the purchase.
 With a virtual terminal, you can accept remote purchases easily and securely using your phone, laptop or tablet via our payment gateway.

-Does your payment gateway support international payments?
+Does the emerchantpay payment gateway support international payments?

-How to change your payment service provider?
+How to change your payment service provider

 Looking to change your current payment provider?
 Here’s how you can get started with emerchantpay in just five steps: